joshwalawender/KeckODL/README.md

 ## Observing Block

-An "Observing Block" (OB) fully describes a coherent observation of a target (if specified).
-An observing night and its associated calibrations can be described by a series of Observing Blocks.
+An "Observing Block" (OB) fully describes a coherent observation of a target.
+An observing night and its associated calibrations consists of a series of Observing Blocks.

 In its simplest form an Observing Block contains enough information so that the telescope operator and visiting scientist can execute an observation of a single target with minimal additional human input.